George Hunt (artist)

-George Hunt (July 6, 1933 – December 4, 2020) was a Southern American artist, best known for his portraits of Blues musicians and illustrations for Blues Festivals, which ended up in many private collections in addition to galleries, museums, and the walls of Memphis businesses.
-As a painter, he added a generous amount of collage to most of his paintings that gave a distinctive three dimensional texture to the works.
+George Hunt (July 6, 1933 – December 4, 2020) was a Southern American artist, best known for his portraits of Blues musicians and paintings for Music Festivals, which are exhibited in many private collections, galleries, museums, and the walls of Memphis businesses.
+As a artist, he added a calculated amount of collage to most of his paintings that gave a distinctive three dimensional texture to the works.
 For 28 years, Hunt created the official poster for the Memphis in May Beale Street Music Festival.
 Many people have seen his work or might even own it on a poster or T-shirt without knowing his name.
-He was selected to be the "official artist" of 2003's "Year of the Blues," a congressionally endorsed effort to increase appreciation of the Blues as one of America's great contributions to international arts culture, and toured to many places promoting the celebration.
+He was selected to be the "official artist" of 2003's "Year of the Blues," a congressionally endorsed effort to increase appreciation of the Blues as one of America's great contributions to international arts culture.
+His art toured around the country promoting the celebration.

 Hunt's work reflected his life experience growing up in the American South, including themes of African American life and the Civil Rights movement.
 His 1997 depiction of the Little Rock Nine, the nine brave students who desegregated Little Rock Central High School, was made into a U.S. postage stamp in 2005.